 The same is true of the room’s lighting – plenty of it, both task lighting and ambient light.

 Finally, the thermostat in the room is responsive and keeps the room at a comfortable temperature.
 (This is key in this stage of life!)
-We were able to easily adjust the climate to suit our preferences.
+I was able to easily adjust the climate to suit my preferences.

 Should You Use Valet Service to Park?